smichalski17-dev/documentarian/README.md

 # documentarian
-Documentation website built on Docusaurus showcasing my work.
+Documentation website built on Docusaurus showcasing the work of Susan Michalski.